 Volunteering can help you connect with business leaders and influential people in the community.
 That makes this a priceless networking opportunity.
 It may also help you find a good mentor who can offer professional advice and guidance.

 Eager to do your part to help the community and make valuable Penn State connections?
-In January, we’re hosting a Day of Service in three locations across the country to unite Penn State World Campus students.
-And if there isn’t an event in your area, you can serve in a local organization and be recognized for your service.
+We’re hosting Days of Service on January 15 and 22, 2022, in locations across the country to unite Penn State World Campus students.
+If there isn’t an event in your area, you can serve in a local organization and be recognized for your service.
 Learn more and register to serve with your fellow Penn State students.